Molly Macindoe: Life and work

-In 2012 she received an honorable mention as a runner up in Absolute Travel's international travel photo contest and in 2015 her travel photography was featured in an 8-page spread in China's Lens Magazine.
+In 2015 her travel photography was featured in an 8-page spread in China's Lens Magazine.

-In early 2019, Alexander McQueen Milan store used a Molly Macindoe image as an instore display and at Selfidges, London.
-The image also features in a range of McQueen T-shirts released in August 2019.
+In August 2019, a Macindoe image was used in a range of Alexander McQueen T-shirts.

-Other works include a short film about OCD entitled ‘Reverence & Ritual’ and a photographic installation about her travels on the Trans-Siberian railway.
-She was also part of a team that produced a short magic realist film, ‘Dis Burnin Now,’ funded by Arts Council England.
+Other works include a short film about OCD entitled Reverence & Ritual and a photographic installation about her travels on the Trans-Siberian Railway.
+She was also part of a team that produced a short magic realist film, Dis Burnin Now.

-Macindoe is a founding member of Random Artists – a collective formed by like-minded creative people from the underground rave scene, which has staged many open-access Temporary Autonomous Art events in squatted venues across the UK.
+Macindoe is a founding member of Random Artists, a collective formed by like-minded creative people from the underground rave scene, which has staged open-access Temporary Autonomous Art events in squatted venues across the UK.